ArthurG/Kijiji-Repost-Headless/README.md

 ### Generating a .inf file for an ad
 - Generate a posting file (myAd.inf) with the command `python GenerateInfFile.py` and follow the prompts
-- Edit the "postAdForm.locationId" and "locationLevel0" fields in myAd.inf with correct values for your area and city.
-These values can be found by doing an inspect element on the location dropdown on the Kijiji homepage and finding the the correct li#groupXXXXXXX for your city.
 - Place all photo dependancies in the current directory

 ### Posting + Reposting an ad